petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/the-ideal-customer-profile/target-solutions.md

 * Liferay can be used to solve almost any business problem.

-Liferay DXP is---as it states in the name---a platform, and it is flexible to cater for all sorts of needs.
+The Liferay platform is extremely flexible to cater for all sorts of needs.

-Our out-of-the-box product capabilities can be used for almost any solution; however, they are particularly suitable for certain types of solutions and use cases:
+The rich product capabilities, low code capabilities and extensibility are well suited for almost any solution and particularly suitable for certain solutions and use cases:

 * Customer Portals
 * Digital Commerce